Bex and Dan found out many things about the railways when on their tour!

 A set of couches which has self powered and have a driving compartment at each end.
 Multiple units are usually powered by electric motors or diesel engines although a new generation of self powered electric trains fuelled by hydrogen or batteries is being developed.

 A key component of electric trains.
-Placed on the roof at regular intervals along the entire length of the train, these articulated devices are used to pick-up electrical current by rubbing against the catenaries, before transmitting in onwards to the traction system.
+Placed on the roof at regular intervals along the entire length of the train, these spring loaded devices are used to pick-up electrical current by rubbing against the catenaries, before transmitting in onwards to the traction system.

 Undoubtedly the most well-known element of railway infrastructure.